H2O-bit/H2O-bit/README.md

 - 👋 Hi, I’m @H2O-bit,i'm 16
-- 👀 I’m interested in Cs
+- 👀 I’m interested in Cs,science,maths and biceps
 - 🌱 I’m currently learning calculus
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me (jk,you can't reach me)